fitsumcs/fitsumcs/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I have studiede Masccters of Computer Science in Addis Abab Universty.\
+🎓 &nbsp;I have studiede Masters of Computer Science in Addis Abab Universty.\
 🌱 &nbsp;I'm on track for learning more about Machine Learining and Artificial Intelligence.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at fitsumcomp1@gmail.com!
+✉️ &nbsp;You can shoot me an email at fitsumcs@gmail.com!
 I'll try to respond as soon as I can.\

 ### 🛠 &nbsp;Tech Stack